nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 **operation: "APPEND_TO_FIELD", update-field: "OPeNDAPLink"** supported metadata formats:
-  - S3Link url in OnlineResources for ECHO10 format
+  - OPeNDAPLink url in OnlineResources for ECHO10 format
-  - S3Link url in RelatedUrls for UMM-G format
+  - OPeNDAPLink url in RelatedUrls for UMM-G format

 Append operations on OPeNDAPLink will behave as follows
  - OPeNDAP updates may contain a maximum of two URLs, separated by comma